XurrencyFX/Rex/README.md

 # Rex

-Well hello there, welcome to my Project Rex.
+print'(Well hello there, welcome to my Project Rex)'